gnoswap-labs/governance/README.md

-# governance
+# Governance

 >:warning: This package is under active development and yet audited for security.
 Use at your own risk.

-The governance system is a comprehensive decentralized solution for managing proposals, voting and executing decisions in a a environment.
-It is designed to be gno platform.
+This repository contains realms (smart-contracts) for token-based governance on gno.land.
+Any gno.land-based tokens can use `Airdrop` and 'Snapshot` for distributing tokens, and use `Staker`, `Delegation, and `Governor` for governance.
+All realms are customizable, meaning they can be used together, or independently.

 ## Key Components

-1. **Governor**: Manages the proposal's lifecycle, including creation, voting, and execution.
-It also handles the governance configuration and upgrade.
+1. **Snapshot**: `Snapshot` provides capturing, storing, and retrieving snapshots of the state of a system at specific points in time, including claimed bitmaps and the number of remaining tokens.

+2. **Airdrop**: `Airdrop` handles token distribution events, including the claiming process and refund if necessary.

-2. **Staker**: Allows users to stake tokens and delegate voting power.
+3. **Staker**: `Staker` allows users to stake tokens and delegate voting power.
 It maintains a history of delegation data to support time-weighted voting.

-3. **Snapshot**: Provides a Cairo's snapshot functionality.
-It captures the state of the system at specific points in time.

-4. **Airdrop**: handles token distribution events, including the claiming process and refund if necessary.

-5. **Delegation**: Allows token holders to delegate their voting power without transferring token ownership, increasing governance participation flexibility.
+4. **Delegation**: `Delegation` allows token holders to delegate their voting power without transferring token ownership, increasing governance participation flexibility.

+5. **Governor**: `Governor` manages the proposal's lifecycle, including creation, voting, and execution.
+It also handles the governance configuration and upgrades.

 ## System Overview